 Not exactly.
 A student should be able to understand basic high school math & computer skills (i.e., Excel, spreadsheets, and word processor manipulation).
 The biggest requirement is a passion for learning without fear of asking questions for clarification.

 Defining value is important for a fundamental perspective as it forces us to only consider high probability setups.
 We also agree with the proverb: “Give a man a fish and you feed him for a day.
 Teach a man to fish and you feed him for a lifetime.”
 At TRI, we want you to be able to expand on your own but the only way you will be able to that is if you have a solid understanding of the fundamentals.

 But of course.

-Run a small business of trading with a fully developed trading plan with basic technical analysis understanding.
+Run a small business of trading with a fully developed trading plan and an understanding of technical analysis.

 A primary objective of this course is to teach ‘the process’.
 TRI never assumes a new student understands the process of trading or running a small business of trading.
 Level 1 is the basic core course and is a requirement

 Every student’s learning and studying style is different but we recommend an average of 2-3 hours for lectures, 1-2 hours for class materials and 1-2 hours for homework and group tutorials.